 You may be found not guilty of an assault, even if you committed the alleged acts.
 Under Utah criminal law, the use of force can be justified under some circumstances if done in self-defense, in defense of your home, or protection of your property.

-The application of Utah’s self-defense laws is not always straightforward.
-The self-defense statute allows for the use of “reasonable” force in defending yourself against the use or threatened use of force by another.
-Suppose you believe that one of these defenses may apply to your case.
-In that case, you should contact an experienced criminal attorney as soon as possible to determine how self-defense may play a role in your criminal case.
+Whether or not you believe that one of these defenses may apply to your case, you should contact an experienced criminal attorney as soon as possible to determine how self-defense may play a role in your criminal case.

 Finding an Experienced Criminal Attorney